shaimaa122/Customer_Segmentation_SDA_Final/README.md

    contain the most of married Customers and spnding score is Average becouse thair age is more than 45 , and the Profession is Artists.
 - `The D Segmentation`:

-   contain the most of unmarried Customers and spnding score is low Customers becouse thair age is less than 30 , and the Profession is Homemaker.
+   contain the most of unmarried Customers and spnding score is low Customers becouse thair age is less than 30 , and the Profession is Homecare.

-Note: can show all visualization in [EDA repo](https://github.com/shaimaa122/Customer_segment/tree/main/EDA)

 Note: You can see all the visualisation in [EDA repo](https://github.com/shaimaa122/Customer_segment/tree/main/EDA)